gjolly/chosi/README.md

-# chosi - Change OS image
+# chosi - Change OS Image

 A tool to customize a cloud-image from `cloud-images.ubuntu.com`.